Home / Recipes / Course / Main Dish / Italian Stuffed Eggplant Boats

 Making the filling in a white bowl.

 Spoon the filling into the baked eggplant.
-Bake it for 20 minutes and then add more cheese on top.
+Bake it again and then add more cheese on top.
 Bake until the cheese is melted.

 Stuffed eggplant before and after baked.